SAVYAGOEL/COL226_SEM4/Assignment 1/README.md

 (Scalar sum-product distribution)  (b + c).v = b.v + c.v
 (Scalar Distribution over vector sums)  b.(u + v) = b.u + b.v
 State at least three other properties (especially with respect to the length, dot product, angle etc.)

+To run: Place the files in the same directory, then just type "make" in the terminal from that directory.
+You may type "make clean" after running to clean up the useless files.